SK Český Brod

 SK Český Brod is a Czech football club from the town of Český Brod.
 They were founded in 1898.
-They currently play in group C of the Czech Fourth Division.
+They currently play in Central Bohemian Championship of the Czech regional championships.

 History

 The SK Český Brod was founded in 1898 by young students named Hyros, Winkler and Lukeš.
-In 1948 they advanced to the Divize (Division) B and in 1990 they advanced to the Bohemian Football League (third-level league in the country).
+In 1948 they advanced to the Divize (Division) B and in the 1990s they advanced to the third-level league in the country.

 SK Český Brod won the Championship of Brod five times – in 1952, 1956, 1962, 1982 and 1991.
+In the 1991–92 season the club won Divize C of the Czech Fourth Division.
+They subsequently played in the third tier Bohemian Football League until being relegated at the end of the 1997–98 season.